Graham Peel

-Gerald Graham 'Graham' Peel (1877 – November 1937) was an English composer.
+[Gerald] Graham Peel (1877 – November 1937) was an English composer.

 Life

 Graham Peel's father was Gerald Peel, a millionaire Lancashire cotton spinner and magistrate of Pendlebury, near Manchester, England.

 During his life, Peel was one of the first persons 'to take parties inside prisons to entertain the inmates', and of unobtrusive character, was later remembered for his generosity.
 Clothes and jobs for prisoners were provided through Peel with his involvement in the Dorset and Bournemouth Discharged Prisoners' Aid Society.

 He was a resident of 'Marden Ash', Bournemouth on his death, after a year's illness.
 A philanthropist, he died leaving £191,499.

 Compositions

 Peel wrote more than 100 songs, many of them settings of A. E. Housman.
-Many settings were for folk songs and pianoforte solos, and performed afar as Australia.
+Many settings were for folk songs and pianoforte solos, and performed as far abroad as Australia.
 His tunes included: